Noida: Demographics

+According to voter data published by the Election Commission of India has constituency-level estimates for the GB Nagar Lok Sabha seat in Gautam Buddha Nagar district, community-wise population figures are often discussed during elections.
+Reports suggest that the Rajput community is estimated at around 4.5–5 lakh individuals thus making them single-largest voter group in Gautam Buddha Nagar (Noida).
+Other estimates indicate approximately 3–3.5 lakh Gujjars, around 2.5–3 lakh Brahmins, and nearly 4 lakh voters belonging to Scheduled Castes and Communities.
+The Muslim population in the constituency is believed to be close to 3.5 lakh, making them a significant part of the electoral landscape.

 As per provisional data of 2011 census, Noida had a population of 637,272 out of which the male population was 349,397 and the female population was 287,875.
 The literacy rate was 88.58 per cent.
 Male literacy was 92.90% and female literacy was 83.28%.
 Scheduled Castes and Scheduled Tribes make up 6.67% and 0.29% of the population respectively.